 The rookies that are added to the program are obtained through three different methods: Balldude Camp, Giants Community Fund Charity Auctions, and Online Nominations.

 The first "charitable way" to try to become a Balldude or Balldudette is by participating in one of the Giants Community Fund's special fundraising events called Balldude Camp.
-Balldude Camp is an annual event which will take place this year on Friday, June 5.
+Balldude Camp is an annual event which usually takes place in June.
 This is a fun 2-hour "fantasy camp" here on the field at AT&T Park that gives attendees the chance to show their skills and personality as they practice fielding and hitting and answer Giants trivia.
 Two people from the camp are chosen to be "real" Balldudes for one future game.
-Participants must be 21 or older.
-The ticket price for Balldude Camp (which is a donation to the Giants Community Fund) is $450 per person (or $650 with a personalized jersey).
-Family and friends are welcome to come to cheer from the stands!
+Participants must be 21 or older and family and friends are welcome to come to cheer from the stands!.
+The 2015 ticket price for Balldude Camp (which is a donation to the Giants Community Fund) was $450 per person (or $650 with a personalized jersey).

 The other charitable way to vie for the position is by bidding on it in one of the Giants Community Fund auctions.
 There are Balldude spots offered in many auctions such as: the KNBR on-air auction (May 7), the Giants Wives Auction (June 27), and the Fund's Sports Memorabilia Auction (September 12).